VirtuContraFurore/OneNoteMergeAndTrim/README.md

 ## OneNoteMergeAndTrim

-A simple bash script to merge PDF files created with one note
+A simple bash script to merge PDF files created with OneNote

 This program merges the pages of documents exported to PDF from OneNote